-- Antiretroviral Use: Once in treatment, a medical provider with prescribe antiretroviral treatment (ART) for the person living with HIV.
+- Antiretroviral Use: Once in treatment, a medical provider will prescribe antiretroviral treatment (ART) for the person living with HIV.
 When taken as prescribed, ART helps reduce the viral load and increase the CD4 count.
-ART helps a person living with HIV to achieve and maintain good help and lowers the risk of transmitting the virus to others.
+ART helps a person living with HIV to achieve and maintain good health and lowers the risk of transmitting the virus to others.

 - Viral Load Suppression: Currently viral load suppression is achieved when the viral load measurement is less than 200 copies/mL.
 When a person living with HIV maintains six consecutive months of viral suppression, that person is identified as virally suppressed.
 When a person demonstrates six consecutive months of viral suppression, that person is not able to transmit HIV to others.

 Proper treatment can help you live a longer, healthier life.
 Specifically, HIV treatment can prevent damage to your immune system and help you fight off other infections.
 Treatment also protects any partner or partners you have by reducing the amount of HIV in your body and reducing your chances of transmitting HIV to others.
 Ultimately, you should get into care and stay until you become undetectable and untransmittable.

 It is vital for anyone who is diagnosed with HIV to enter treatment and stay in treatment.
 Those who are diagnosed with HIV but drop out of regular HIV medical care risk the likely increase of viral load which increases the likelihood of transmitting HIV to another person during sex..
 Successful re-engagement and retention in the HIV continuum of care will help patients manage their health and keep their viral load suppressed to an undetectable status — reducing the risk of further HIV transmission.